-All shareholders have information rights and information can be obtained at the Company's website www.ciak.hr, under "Investors".
+All shareholders have information rights and information can be obtained at the Company's website www.ciak.hr, under "Investors" where quarterly, semi-annual and annual reports, as well as other documents and acts of the issuing Company, are available.
+Furthermore, the prescribed information is published in both Croatian and English through HINA, as well as through the ZSE and HANFA (SRPI) services.

 The Company's General Assembly, which can be attended by all shareholders and their proxies, is convened at least once a year.
 The General Assembly agenda is issued in the manner and within the time limit stipulated by the Companies Act.
 Decisions are adopted by a required majority vote on a 'one share, one vote' basis.
 A report of the Supervisory Board and an annual Company report represent a mandatory item on the agenda and shareholders may discuss and ask questions about them before reaching a final decision.
-The rules on convening, holding and conduct during a General Assembly meeting are defined in a special internal document (Rules of Procedure of the General Assembly), which is published on the Company's website.
+The rules related to registering participation at the meeting, the participation of proxies, and the new date for the meeting in case of the absence of a quorum are included in the notice of the meeting, which is published through the court register's bulletin, HINA, ZSE, and HANFA (SRPI).
+After the meeting is held, the decisions are published through the aforementioned forms of publication, and the minutes are submitted to the competent court register.